Twalord/PykeBot2/README.md

 This keeps the Discord interface responsive while stalks are performed concurrently.
 Incoming commands are handled as query objects which are forwarded between the different parts of the bot.

-The stalker which perform the actual gathering of the player information, use html requests via aiohttp whenever possible and selenium when necessary.
+The stalkers, which perform the actual gathering of the player information, use html requests via aiohttp whenever possible and selenium when necessary.
 Starting a headless firefox instance is a a lot more expensive in terms of performance compared to simply making a few html requests.
 As is the way with web scraper like this, the stalker might easily break if a tournament platform changes their website.